Docky37/alerts/readme.md

 - the OPS#6 'personInfo/{firstName}/{lastName} endpoints and refactors a great part of project classes.
 OPS#6 **returns a list of PersonInfoDTO** instead of a single PersonInfoDTO, to be able to deal with with namesakes (since v1.5).

+- the modification of the seven OPS requests using @RequestParam instead of @PathVariables, and the addition of a slf4j - log4j logger that performs info and debug logs to console & file for each OPS request (since 1.6).

 It also contains actuators (health, info & metrics).